-Judge orders officials to reinstate deportation protection for Jessica Colotl
+Face of 'Dreamers' wins temporary protection from deportation

-(CNN)A federal judge has ordered officials to reinstate government protection from deportation for Jessica Colotl, an undocumented immigrant in Georgia who became a poster child for the national movement aimed at helping so-called Dreamers.
+(CNN)Jessica Colotl says her life flew into turmoil after US officials revoked her protection from deportation last month.
+She couldn't work.
+She was scared to drive.
+And at any moment she feared she could be deported to Mexico.

-Colotl, 28, filed a lawsuit last month after officials denied her renewal application and revoked her protections under the Deferred Action for Childhood Arrivals program.
+On Monday, the 28-year-old won a temporary reprieve after a federal judge ordered officials to reinstate her protections under the Deferred Action for Childhood Arrivals program while they reconsider her renewal application.

-On Monday, U.S. District Judge Mark H. Cohen ordered U.S. Citizenship and Immigration Services to temporarily reinstate protections while they reconsider Colotl's application, ruling that the agency had not followed proper procedures when officials revoked Colotl's protections under the program.
+In his order, US District Judge Mark H. Cohen said US Citizenship and Immigration Services officials had not followed proper procedures when they revoked Colotl's protections under the program last month.

 Colotl was born in Mexico and was brought to the United States by her parents 17 years ago, when she was 11 years old.